- We advise you to exercise normal safety precautions in Macau.

 Water-borne, food-borne and other infectious diseases (including tuberculosis, hepatitis and hand, foot and mouth disease) occur sporadically.
 We recommend that you avoid raw and undercooked food.
 Drink only boiled or bottled water and avoid ice cubes.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Hand, Foot and Mouth Disease (HFMD) is common in Macau with more serious outbreaks occurring from time to time.
 In Asia, outbreaks of HFMD usually start in March/April and peak in May but can continue until August to October each year.
 It mostly affects children under the age of 10 years but adult cases (particularly young adults) are not unusual.
 The illness is characterised by fever as well as blisters and rashes on the hands, feet and buttocks.
 HFMD is spread by direct contact with nose and throat discharges and faeces of infected people.
 Normal hygiene precautions should be taken, including careful and frequent hand washing.

 Where to get help

 Australia does not have an Embassy or Consulate in Macau.
-You can obtain consular assistance, including for lost and stolen passports, from the nearest Australian Consulate-General which is in Hong Kong for consular assistance in accordance with the Consular Services Charter.
+You can contact the Australian Government at the Australian Consulate-General in Hong Kong for consular assistance in accordance with the Consular Services Charter.
 Contact details are:

 Australian Consulate-General, Hong Kong

 23/F Harbour Centre, 25 Harbour Road